GB 30000.21-2013 PDF English

 product or improper storage or handling of a hazardous product.
 To meet GHS

-requirements, there are five categories of precautionary statements: General,
+requirements, there are five categories of precautionary statements.
+General,

 precautionary, emergency, storage, disposal.
-See Appendix D for precautionary

 7.6 Product identifier